michaelmangelsdorf/myth/spec.md

     0xBB: OH	Take O as page offset and store it into PC - if A is not equal to zero
     0xBC: OZ	Take O as page offset and store it into PC - if A is equal to zero
     0xBD: ON	Take O as page offset and store it into PC - if A is negative (has bit 7 set)
-    0xBE: OR	Take O as page-index, load the index into R, set PC to 80h
+    0xBE: OG	Take O as page-index, load the index into G, set PC to 80h
     0xBF: OC	Take O as page-index, load the index into C, set PC to 0.
 Save return pointer into B_O.
 Decrement L

     0xC0: AU	Take A as 8-bit signed number and add it to 16-bit pointer B_O